TomPace101/nanopore_diffusion/notes.md

 - the second could be a dictionary, sent as kwargs

 # Code/Misc

-_FEATURE_ parametric definition of mesh locations

-__TODO__
-There is some awkwardness in that buildgeom needs to put the location of this file into the .geo file.
-So both buildgeom and geom_mk_mesh have to calculate the location.
-This also makes the .geo file machine-dependent.
-If you switch to a different computer or move the whole project, the .geo files have to be regenerated.
-Maybe gmsh could accept a relative path? ie "../../paramlocs/{basename}/{meshname}.yaml"
-That's still rather ugly.
-What is the path relative to?
-It can't be `src` anymore, as that may now be in a completely different place than `data` Aha! gmsh has a command line option `-setstring`.
-You can use that to set the paramlocs output file location as a string.

-The existing profile outputs should be refactored to use this. __TODO__ The fact that they are not is what's responsible for this not being listed as an output, which means necessary directories are not created.
-Alternatively, you could track which ones do or do not generate the output file.
-For example, your geometry definition file could contain a boolean variable indicating wether or not this particular geometry creates the file.
-Except that geometry definition is part of buildgeom, not geom_mk_msh.
-We could, of course, load the geometry definition file just for that.
-We can get its location pretty easily.
-Or, we can just require that they all will do it.
-That's what I decided to go with instead.

 _TODO_ use pathlib.Path for paths
 Or maybe subclass it.